Understand and Overcome Overfunctionning and Rescuing

 Overfunctioning typically develops when:

-The good news is that your worth is not defined by how much you do for others, and it is possible to find balance.
+Your worth is not defined by how much you do for others, and finding balance and reciprocity is possible.

 The Hidden Costs of Overfunctioning & Rescuing